-The history of knowledge analyzes the production and circulation of knowledge, taking into consideration a broad spectrum of actors, practices, and social contexts.
-It seeks to understand the creation of knowledge orders and systems along with the power relationships upon which they rest.
-The development of the field has taken different paths in Europe and North America.
-Consequently, a central objective of the GHI’s program in the history of knowledge is to spur transatlantic exchange on research methodologies.
-The history of knowledge also serves as vehicle for collaboration across the GHI’s core research fields and other subfields of history.
-Notably, the GHI’s Pacific Regional Office in Berkeley “Migrant Knowledge” initiative is supporting research at the intersection of migration history and the history of knowledge.
+The history of knowledge analyzes the production and circulation of knowledge, taking into consideration a broad spectrum of people, practices, and social contexts.
+Scholars working in the field seek to understand the creation of knowledge orders and systems along with the often highly asymmetrical power relationships upon which they rest.
+The development of the field has taken distinct paths in Europe and the two American continents.
+A central objective of the GHI’s program in the history of knowledge is to spur transatlantic and transhemispheric exchange as well as collaboration on thematically related research topics and methodologies.

 Photo Credit: The Wealth of the Nation, 1938.
 Seymour Fogel, Social Security Building (Voice of America).